Veklury® (remdesivir)

 Safety Results1

-Significantly lower rates of SAEs were reported by participants in the RDV group than the placebo group (24.6% vs 31.6%; P=0.01), and a lower incidence of Grade 3 or 4 AEs occurred in the RDV group than the placebo group (51% vs 57%; P=0.058).
-No treatment-related deaths were reported, as judged by site investigators.
+There were significantly lower rates of SAEs in the RDV group than the placebo group (24.6% vs 31.6%, respectively; P=0.01) and a lower incidence of Grade 3 or 4 AEs in the RDV group than the placebo group (51% vs 57%; P=0.058).
+No treatment-related deaths were reported.

 RDV